 - Wear cotton underwear.

-- Stay well hydrated throughout the day to flush your system.
+- Drink plenty of water.
+Stay well hydrated throughout the day to flush your system.

 - Cranberry juice or cranberry pills may aid in preventing UTIs, but the effect is not well understood.